blckclov3r/use-postal-ph/README.md

 - **search**: This parameter is used to find specific information.
 For postal codes, search directly for the code itself.
 You can also search for municipalities, locations, and regions based on your query.
-- **limit**: Optionally restricts the number of results returned.
-Please note that the `limit` parameter doesn't apply to postal codes.
-It functions differently and cannot be used to restrict the results when searching for postal codes.
+- **limit**: This parameter restricts the number of results returned for municipalities, locations, and regions.
+  However, it does not affect the results when searching for postal codes.
 - **municipality**: Search by the name of the municipality.
 - **post_code**: Search by the postal code.
 - **location**: Search by the specific district or neighborhood.